jdsalaro/jdsalaro.com/README.md

 Some things are visible only to me while others like public assets are visible to anyone.

-You're probably here because you clicked the "Suggest edit ✏️" on an article, see below to provide feedback.
+You're probably here because you clicked the [Suggest edit ✏️] on an article, see below to provide feedback.

 ### 🦊 GitLab